-Indian Schools in Oman, established by the Board of Directors aims primarily to educate the students of the Indian Community residing within sultanate of Oman.
+Indian Schools in Oman, established by the Board of Directors aim primarily to educate the students of the Indian Community residing within Sultanate of Oman.

 The Schools function and operate as non-political, secular, non-profit making and self-sustaining institutions.